StefanLambic/StefanLambic/README.md

 - 👨‍💻Software Engineer with hands-on experience and a Bachelor's degree in Information Technology
 - 🌱Currently focused on learning Cloud technology and Java!
 - 😄 I’m looking to expand my knowledge and improve my developing skills!
-- 🥅 2024 Goals: Contribute more to Open Source projects & be productive.
+- 🥅 2025 Goals: Contribute more to Open Source projects, be productive and learn new things.
 - 🤙 If you want to colaborate with me, feel free to reach out to me!
 - 📫 How to reach me: www.linkedin.com/in/stefan-lambic
 <br/>